Security-Onion-Solutions/securityonion-docs/adding-accounts.rst

 SSO
 ---

-If you need to add a new Security Onion Console (SOC) account, you can use the ``so-user-add`` command and specifying the user's email address.
+If you need to add a new Security Onion Console (SOC) account, you can use the ``so-user-add`` command and specify the user's email address.
 For example, to add a new account for ``tom@example.com``:

 ::